Skip to content

 models:

-provider: claude # claude, cursor, ollama, groq, etc.
+provider: deepseek # deepseek, claude, cursor, ollama, groq, etc.

 skills: